Bachelor of Computer Science

 SIT306IT Placements and Industry Experience ^+

-Plus two (2) major or minor units (two (2) credit points)
+Plus two (2) major, minor or open elective units (two (2) credit points)

 Electives